WSU-kduncan/ceg3120-LaceyDelaney/Discord-Bot/README.md

 Usage

 - I changed some of the variable names and the message.
-I changed the bots name is spongebot and had it say a spongebob reference.
-I also changed the quotes in the write up to be sayings from The Office.
-I then changed the word the would make the bot say certain things.
+I changed the bots name to spongebot and had it say a spongebob references.
+I also changed the quotes in the write up to be references from The Office.
+I then changed the command that would make the bot say certain things.

 - command: apple!